wavemaker/docs/learn/app-development/wavemaker-overview/faqs-11-beta.md

 Yes, just like any application.

-### Can I use 10.x published prefabs in 11.x Applications?
+### Can I use WaveMaker 10.x published prefabs in 11.x applications?

-Yes, 11.x apps can consume 10.x prefabs.
-But not vice versa.
+Yes, 11.x apps can consume 10.x prefabs, but not vice versa.

-### Should I migrate Prefab Projects first or applications?
+### Should I migrate Prefab projects first or applications?

-We would suggest migrating applications first and then Prefabs.
-This is because you can use 10.x prefabs in 11.x app projects.
+We suggest migrating applications first and then Prefabs.
+This is because you can use 10.x prefabs in WaveMaker 11.x app projects.

-### What version should I use when Publishing a Prefab from an ongoing Migration Project?
+### Naming versions when publishing a Prefab from an ongoing Migration project?

 The Studio will prompt an incremental version always.
-Plus, we recommend starting with a new Major version.
+So, we recommend starting with a new Major version for an ongoing migration project.

-For example, if 10.x latest published version is 1.6, we suggest using 2.0 when publishing from the ongoing Migration project.
+For example, if 10.x latest published version is 1.6, we suggest using 2.0 when publishing from the ongoing migration project.

 ### Should you continue to publish Prefabs to the Team from 10.x Project while Migration is going on?